 - Prepare feedback grid templates according to the graphic on the previous page.
-Use one template per user test. - The feedback grid consists of four fields: - Success: Aspects that testers liked. - Improvable: Aspects that the testers did not like. - Open questions: Questions that came up during testing form the testers or during observations that you had not previously considered. - New ideas/proposals for improvement: New ideas and suggestions for improvement for your business idea and/or your prototype.
+Use one template per user test. - The feedback grid consists of four fields: - Success: Aspects that testers liked. - Improvable: Aspects that the testers did not like. - Open questions: Questions or observations that where raised by testers that you had not previously considered. - New ideas/proposals for improvement: New ideas and suggestions for improvement for your business idea and/or your prototype.

-- A team member takes notes during testing and writes the addressed points into the corresponding fields of the feedback grid. - If you have done several testing sessions, you can gather the feedback in one big feedback grid on a board.
+- A team member takes notes during testing and writes the key points into the corresponding fields of the feedback grid. - If you have done several testing sessions, you can gather the feedback in one big feedback grid on a board.
 This way, you have an overview of all your feedback to discuss it.
 If you want to do so, it is best to write the feedback directly on sticky notes and use one color of sticky notes for one tester. - After conducting your test sessions, ask yourself: How do you evaluate the feedback?
 Which feedback was mentioned particularly often?
 Which learnings do you draw from the feedback?
 Is your business idea generally accepted by the users?
 Could you validate your assumptions?
 Which aspects of your business idea do you want to change, which ones do you want to keep?
 Which open questions should you clarify?
 Consider how you would like to continue working in the next iteration of your business idea and iterate the idea as well as the prototype.

-Example: Feedback Grid for a development challenge to prevent and control NCDs in Ghana alerts in case of hypertensiveness
+Example: Feedback Grid for a development challenge to prevent and control NCDs in Ghana capacity of the device Will the device be itching/be perceived as bothering thoughout a normal day of the user?